 Take an assembly line approach: apply one paint color at a time across multiple models.

-3. Choose the Best Tools for the Job
+3. Use the Best Tools for The Job

 This is actually the most important consideration you, if you want to paint minis faster.
 Your tools must be perfectly suited for the job.